MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

 - **Enroll with user affinity + Setup Assistant + Company Portal app**:

   1. When the device is turned on, the Apple Setup Assistant runs.
 Users enter their organization credentials (`user@contoso.com`).
 This step enrolls the device in Intune.
-  2. The Setup Assistant prompts the user for information, including the Apple ID, such as `user@iCloud.com` or `user@gmail.com`.
+  2. The Setup Assistant prompts the user for information, including the Apple ID (`user@iCloud.com` or `user@gmail.com`).
-  3. The Company Portal app automatically from the app store.
-Users open the app, sign in with their organization credentials (`user@contoso.com`).
+  3. The Company Portal app automatically installs from the app store.
+Users open the Company Portal app, and sign in with their organization credentials (`user@contoso.com`).
 This step registers the device in Azure AD.
 Users can install and use apps used by your organization, including LOB apps.

 - **Enroll with user affinity + Setup Assistant - Company Portal app**:

   1. When the device is turned on, the Apple Setup Assistant runs.
 Users enter their organization credentials (`user@contoso.com`).
 This step enrolls the device in Intune.
-  2. The Setup Assistant prompts the user for information, including the Apple ID, such as `user@iCloud.com` or `user@gmail.com`.
+  2. The Setup Assistant prompts the user for information, including the Apple ID (`user@iCloud.com` or `user@gmail.com`).
 This step pushes the Intune management profile to the device.
   3. Users install the management profile.
 The profile checks-in with the Intune service, and enrolls the device.
 The device isn't registered in Azure AD.

 - **Enroll without user affinity**: You're using Direct enrollment.
 No actions.
 Be sure they don't install the Company Portal app from the Apple app store.

 [!INCLUDE [users-dont-like-enroll](../includes/users-dont-like-enroll.md)]

-## User and Device enrollment
+## BYOD: User and Device enrollment

 These iOS/iPadOS devices are personal or BYOD (bring your own device) devices that can access organization email, apps, and other data.
 Starting with iOS 13 and newer, this enrollment option targets users or targets devices.
 It doesn't require resetting the devices.